Moha-dotcom/payment_gateway/README.md

 A backend API simulating a real-world payment gateway.
 Built with Node.js, Express, TypeScript, and Prisma.

+## What This Project Covers

+This project simulates the core backend operations of a payment processor like Stripe or PayPal:

+- **Process payments** — A merchant charges a customer.
+The system looks up the merchant's fee tier, calculates the fee and net amount, and records a full transaction breakdown.
+- **Issue refunds** — Partial or full refunds against a completed payment.
+The system tracks how much has been refunded and prevents over-refunding.
+- **Raise and resolve disputes** — A customer or merchant can dispute a payment.
+Disputes can be resolved as accepted (triggers a refund) or rejected (restores the payment).
+- **Run settlements** — At the end of a period, a merchant's completed payments are batched into a single settlement record.
+Prevents double-settling the same payments.
+- **View merchant payments** — Paginated list of all payments for a merchant, filterable by status.
+Uses cursor-based pagination for efficiency at scale.
+- **Bulk status updates** — Update all completed payments for a merchant to a new status in one operation.

 ## Tech Stack

 - **Runtime**: Node.js + TypeScript